EvictionLab/eviction-lab-website/site/content/updates/blog/evicted-natl-building-museum.md

 featured:
 title: '"Evicted" Takes Shape in New Museum Exhibit'
 date: 2018-04-18T23:15:05.556Z
-postauthorname: James Minton
+postauthorname: The Eviction Lab
-postauthortitle: Creative Director
+postauthortitle: Princeton University
-authorpic: /images/bios/jminton_thumb.jpg
+authorpic: /images/bios/elab_thumb.jpg
 image: /images/assets/blog/evicted-exhibit-boxes-nation.jpg
 ---
 First came <a href="http://evictedbook.com" target="_blank">the book <span class="ital">Evicted</span></a>, with its heartbreaking stories of families and individuals struggling to maintain stable shelter.
 Next came the release of <a href="/map" target="_blank">The Eviction Lab's database</a>, revealing the often-surprising scale and span of the eviction crisis.
 Now eviction and its consequences are explored in a 3-dimensional, immersive presentation at <a href="https://www.nbm.org/exhibition/evicted/" target="_blank">The National Building Museum's <span class="ital">Evicted</span> exhibition</a>.